A Product of William S. Hein & Co., Inc.

 • Cited by Articles (0-5 Years)

 This metric counts the number of times this author has been cited by other articles in HeinOnline within the past five years only.
-Citation sources include the Bluebook, Prince’s Bieber Dictionary of Legal Abbreviations, and the Cardiff Index to Legal Abbreviations.
+Citation style sources include the Bluebook, Prince’s Dictionary of Legal Abbreviations, and the Cardiff Index to Legal Abbreviations.

 • Cited by Articles (5+ Years)

-This metric counts the number of times this author has been cited by other articles in HeinOnline beyond the past five years onlyCitation sources include the Bluebook, Prince’s Bieber Dictionary of Legal Abbreviations, and the Cardiff Index to Legal Abbreviations.
+This metric counts the number of times this author has been cited by other articles in HeinOnline beyond the past five years onlyCitation style sources include the Bluebook, Prince’s Dictionary of Legal Abbreviations, and the Cardiff Index to Legal Abbreviations.

 • Accessed (Past 12 Months)

-image of ScholarRank on author profile page
+ScholarRank on Bonnie Shucha's author profile page

-The ScholarRank of “8” shown above was thus calculated in the following manner*:
+ScholarRank is calculated in the following manner:

 Z-Score Calculation (to calculate the Z-scores of each metric): Zx = (x-µ)/σ